EddOliver/Covital/Chronogram.md

 - IoT devices to monitor risky patients (focusing on high blood pressure and diabetes)

+- An open source Ventilator to keep ahead of the curve.

 ### For the next week we will work on developing an information aggregator, a tenative chatbot and we will keep working on a form to poll people about possible solutions.